D04: The Role of a Lietime

 GOOD_E: But there are bad ideas.

-WRITER WITH A BROKEN LEG: Okay, I think I get it, actually, yeah.
+WRITER WITH A BROKEN LEG: Okay.
+Yeah—okay.
+I—I get—I think I get it, actually, yeah.

 BLEEZ: Oh my goodness.
 The picture is ruined.
 We has nothing.
 How can we proceed?
 Oh yes, we found this perfect replacement for my drunken star.
 But now, my beautiful half-fish is dead.